 Business owners always keep tabs on who pays early or on time and who delays it.
 However, just keeping track of who’s paying on time and who isn’t will not provide any actionable information.
 With AI-enabled invoice and billing software, you can get detailed reports of all your accounting history.

 For instance, if an AI system has all your accounting records, it will generate data on the timeliness of payments, customer longevity, methods of payments used, and who made the payment.
 An individual, a group, or an organization.
-This will enable business owners to make data-driven decisions that will induce better-invoicing outcomes.
+This will enable business owners to make data-driven decisions that will induce better invoicing outcomes.

 Frauds always happen when money is in the center.
 So it’s obvious that fraudsters also target business enterprises.
 There are many ways to detect fraud.
 But with AI-powered billing software, you can go one step ahead and prevent fraud from occurring in the first place.
 Instead of being reactive, you can approach scams in a proactive way.

 AI can check customer information, payment details, invoice details, and other relevant data before initiating a payment.
 AI can learn from looking at historical data of both valid and fraudulent invoices.
-And it can make decisions whether to commence the payment procedure or mark it for review.
+And it can make decisions on whether to commence the payment procedure or mark it for review.
 This could prove to be an effective way of preventing invoice fraud.

 AI streamlines incoming payments

-In manual and many semi-automated billing processes, accounting personnel has a tedious task of matching invoices to customers’ payments.
+In manual and many semi-automated billing processes, accounting personnel has the tedious task of matching invoices to customers’ payments.
 AI-enabled billing systems can consume data from historical records.
-They can learn how payments have been harmonized before so that it can predict how to match future invoices more relevantly.
+They can learn how payments have been harmonized before so that they can predict how to match future invoices more relevantly.
 Not only this, but it can also assist you in finding any anomalies, inconsistencies, and disparities within the invoices.

 Invoice and bill processing, tweaking invoice process, detecting and preventing frauds, as well as streamlining incoming payments are just a few ways in which AI-powered accounting tools can drastically change accounting and bookkeeping for good.
 However, we should highlight that no matter how powerful or smart these AI tools become, there shouldn’t be any loss for humans.
 AI should function as an assistant to humans rather than a replacement.
 Therefore, even the most advanced accounting or billing software will hasten and ease up the tedious and time-consuming tasks so the accounting staff can focus on higher-level responsibilities.